ScaleBSD/scalebsd.github.io/_posts/2018-05-03-Why-is-munmap-single-threaded-and-what-can-we-do-about-it.md

 The general
 idea is that we don't want to free a resource (or in this case reference it) until all threads are done referencing it.
-There are existing primitives in the kernel from [ConcurrencyKit](http://concurrencykit.org/) that implement this in a more general fashion that have been widely used at scale.See [EBR](http://concurrencykit.org/presentations/ebr.pdf) for more details.
+There are existing primitives in the kernel from [ConcurrencyKit](http://concurrencykit.org/) that implement this in a more general fashion that have been widely used at scale.
+See [EBR](http://concurrencykit.org/presentations/ebr.pdf) for more details.